ericdequ/GovCon/data/blog/Local/CAM.md

 I was also held in a holding cell for like 3.5 hours without a phone call and lawyer.... they also aadmitted to body cams being on
     - Like they were trying to make me forget, becaause they knew they fucked with the wrongo gringo

+They also asked if I was under any MindControl Which I thought was very strange...

 They also made me wwear shoes,

 but before i was released put me in a cell again with no shoes which is fucked up bc I wanted to wear shoes.